emqx/emqx-docs/en_US/deploy/cluster/introduction.md

 ::: tip Note

-The cluster size of the open-source version of EMQX does not exceed 3 nodes.
+The cluster size of the open-source edition of EMQX does not exceed 3 nodes.
 The cluster will retain the basic masterless architecture to meet users' needs for reliability and scalability.

 :::